HoTT/Coq-HoTT/STYLE.md

 then complains without trying anything else; an annotation can point it in the right direction.

-### Induction and fixpoints ###
+### Unexpected universes ###

+If you ever need to pay close attention to universes, it is useful to know that there are several ways in which extra universe parameters can creep into a definition unexpectedly.
+Here are a few.

-One other thing to be aware of when paying attention to universes is that the `induction` tactic invokes the appropriate induction principle, which is a function generally named `*_ind` or `*_rect` (see notes on naming conventions above).
+The `induction` tactic invokes the appropriate induction principle, which is a function generally named `*_ind` or `*_rect` (see notes on naming conventions above).
 This function, in turn, requires a universe parameter describing the size of its output.
-Therefore, if you prove something by `induction` that is generalized over a "large" argument (e.g. a type or a type family), the resulting definition will pick up an extra universe parameter that's larger than the argument in question.
+Therefore, if you prove something by `induction` that is generalized over a "large" argument (e.g. a type or a type family), the resulting definition will pick up an extra universe parameter that's strictly larger than the argument in question.
 One way to avoid this is to instead use a `Fixpoint` definition, or the tactic `fix`, along with `destruct`.
+There is a tactic `simple_induction` defined in `Overture` whose interface is almost the same as `induction` but does this internally, although it only works for induction over `nat` and `trunc_index`.

+If you apply the `symmetry` tactic when constructing an equivalence to reverse the direction of the goal, then rather than applying `equiv_inverse` directly it goes through the `Symmetric` typeclass.
+This involves a universe for the size of the type *on which* the symmetric relation lives, which in the case of `Equiv` is the universe.
+Thus, applying `symmetry` to an `Equiv` introduces a strictly larger universe.
+A solution is to `apply equiv_inverse` instead.
+Similarly, use `equiv_compose'` instead of `transitivity`.

+Given `P : B -> Type` and `f : A -> B`, writing `P o f` introduces a universe parameter strictly larger than the codomain of `P` (since it has to be passed to the function `compose`).
+A solution is to write `fun a => P (f a)` instead.

+Typeclass inference doesn't always find the simplest solution, and may insert unnecessary calls to instances that introduce additional universes.
+One solution is to alter the proofs of those instances as described above; another is to call the instance(s) you need explicitly, rather than relying on typeclass inference to find them.

 ### Lifting and lowering ###